-Although the distribution of initial post-degree paths chosen by physic bachelor's has changed little in recent years, there has been a shift in outcoPhysicsver the long tether Since 2003, the proportion of new bachelettonoosing to eniether a physicsveraged about 36% and is greater than what was seen in the period 1995 through 2002 when about 30% pursued physics graduate study.
+Although the distribution of initial post-degree paths chosen by physic bachelor's has changed little in recent years, there has been a shift in outcorners the long tether.
+Since 2003, the proportion of new bachelot proposing to efficient in a physicle year at the long tether averaged about 36% and is greater than what was seen in the period 1995 through 2002 when about 30% pursued physics graduate study.